Data Visualisation

 - Critically evaluate data visualisations and propose improvements based on an understanding of human perception and cognition and data visualisation design principles

-- Apply a structured design process to create effective visualisations within a research context
+- Apply a structured design process and ethical writing to create effective visualisations within a research context

 Teaching methods